dan-carroll/jquery-fundamentals/legacy/ch06-effects.md

 ### Reveal Hidden Text

-Open the file /exercises/index.html in your browser.
-Use the file /exercises/js/blog.js.
+Open the file `/exercises/index.html` in your browser.
+Use the file `/exercises/js/blog.js`.
 Your task is to add some interactivity to the blog section of the page.
 The spec for the feature is as follows:

-Clicking on a headline in the #blog div should slide down the excerpt paragraph
+- Clicking on a headline in the #blog div should slide down the excerpt paragraph

-Clicking on another headline should slide down its excerpt paragraph, and slide up any other currently showing excerpt paragraphs.
+- Clicking on another headline should slide down its excerpt paragraph, and slide up any other currently showing excerpt paragraphs.

-Hint: don't forget about the :visible selector!
+Hint: don't forget about the `:visible` selector!

-Create Dropdown Menus
+### Create Dropdown Menus

-Open the file /exercises/index.html in your browser.
-Use the file /exercises/js/navigation.js.
+Open the file `/exercises/index.html` in your browser.
+Use the file `/exercises/js/navigation.js`.
 Your task is to add dropdowns to the main navigation at the top of the page.

-Hovering over an item in the main menu should show that item's submenu items, if any.
+- Hovering over an item in the main menu should show that item's submenu items, if any.

-Exiting an item should hide any submenu items.
+- Exiting an item should hide any submenu items.

-To accomplish this, use the $.fn.hover method to add and remove a class from the submenu items to control whether they're visible or hidden.
-(The file at /exercises/css/styles.css includes the "hover" class for this purpose.)
+To accomplish this, use the `$.fn.hover` method to add and remove a class from the submenu items to control whether they're visible or hidden.
+(The file at `/exercises/css/styles.css` includes the "hover" class for this purpose.)

-Create a Slideshow
+### Create a Slideshow

 Open the file /exercises/index.html in your browser.
 Use the file /exercises/js/slideshow.js.
 Your task is to take a plain semantic HTML page and enhance it with JavaScript by adding a slideshow.

 Move the #slideshow element to the top of the body.